-When it comes to exploring Chile, most travellers often hurry north towards the Atacama Desert or south to Patagonia and the Torres del Paine.
+When it comes to exploring Chile, most travelers often hurry north towards the Atacama Desert or south to Patagonia and the Torres del Paine.
 Chile is such a vast country – so if you don’t have months to explore, you’ll have to make some difficult choices about where to prioritise.
 The options for discovering the country are endless, all depending on your time and budget.
 One thing is for sure, though – if you like a good road trip and love immersing yourself in nature, then Chile is the perfect travel destination for you!
 In this central Chile travel guide, you will discover everything you need to know about the best hikes in central Chile for the perfect South American vacation.

 ** Disclaimer: This post contains affiliated links which means that purchases made through these links reward Bey of Travel a small commission without any additional charge for the purchaser.**